Linear Dependence of Post-irradiation Input Bias Currents on Pre-irradiation Values in Silicon Bipolar Microcircuits: Abstract

 \section{Abstract}

-We find in experiments a linear correlation between ionization irradiation-induced degradations and pre-irradiation values of the input bias current in bipolar devices with simple input stages.
-The correlation is found to generally exist in all studied cases of different device types and different irradiation conditions. {A unique behavior of the energy distribution of the interface states ($D_{it}$) under irradiation is suggested as the origin of the observed phenomenon: the generation of interface traps through the depassivation of Si-H bonds located near the pre-irradiation interface traps displays a $D_{it}$ as an enlarge of the initial $D_{it}$ and results in the general correlation effect.} A more accurate damage prediction method by using the pre-irradiation values and correlation factor is proposed based on the observed phenomenon.
+We find in experiments a linear {dependence of} ionization irradiation-induced degradations on pre-irradiation values of the input bias current in bipolar devices with simple input stages.The {dependence} is found to generally exist in all studied cases of different device types and different irradiation conditions.
+A unique behavior of the energy distribution of the interface states ($D_{it}$) under irradiation is suggested as the origin of the observed phenomenon: the generation of interface traps through the depassivation of Si-H bonds located near the pre-irradiation interface traps displays a $D_{it}$ as an enlarge of the initial $D_{it}$ and results in the general {linear dependence}.
+A more accurate damage prediction method by using the pre-irradiation values is proposed based on the observed phenomenon.